yu-i-i/overleaf-cep/README.md

     Optional, default is up to the OS.
 How long the client should wait before timing out on TCP connections.

-The next 5 variables are used to determine if the user has admin rights.
+The next 5 variables are used to determine if the user has admin rights. **Please, note: the user gains admin status if the search result is not empty, not when the user is explicitly included in the search results.**

 - `OVERLEAF_LDAP_ADMIN_SEARCH_BASE` =
     Optional.
 Specifies the base DN from which to start searching for the admin group.
 If this variable is defined,